sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 |-------|--------|
 |![packet-pipeline-processing-per-eni-inbound](./images/packet-pipeline-processing-per-eni-inbound.svg)|![packet-pipeline-processing-per-eni-outbound](./images/packet-pipeline-processing-per-eni-outbound.svg)|

-- The **inbound pipeline** comprises these steps: Network --> Routing --> ACLs --> VM.
+- The **inbound pipeline** comprises these steps: `Network --> Routing --> ACLs --> VM`.
 Packets coming from the Network might be of the following types:
   - Encapped within VNET traffic (from VM to VM)
   - Encapped traffic from MUX to VM
   - Encapped traffic from Device to VM
   - Direct traffic from infrastructure to VM (ex.
 Node to VM) (no encap)
-- The **outbound pipeline** comprises these steps: VM --> ACLs --> Routing --> Network.
+- The **outbound pipeline** comprises these steps: `VM --> ACLs --> Routing --> Network`.
 Packet going outside to the Network might be of the following types:
   - Direct traffic to Internet (no encap)
   - Direct traffic to infrastructure (no encap)
   - Encapped within VNET traffic (from VM to VM)
   - Encapped traffic from VM to Device

+## Access Control Lists (ACL)

+ACLs must support multiple level/groups and packets must successfully pass through these groups in order to be moved to the **routing** layer.
+Up to 3 ACL groups are supported in each direction.
+The order of the ACL groups evaluation is always the same and will not change.
+See the example below.

+If there is no flow, the order of evaluation is as follows:

+- **Outbound**

+  `VM -> ACLStage1 -> ACLStage2 -> ACLStage3 -> Routing`

+- **Inbound**

+  `Routing -> ACLStage1 -> ACLStage2 -> ACLStage3 -> VM`

+Each ACL group will have a distinct set of rules.

 ## Packet transform example